Postman-Student-Program/postman-student-hacktoberfest21/README.md

 # 🎃 Postman Student API-First Hacktoberfest'21

+Grab your candycorn and gear up for a spooky

 ## What is API-First?

 API-First is the philosophy of **designing an API before writing ANY code**.
 This design is documented a **schema**.